anushi13prsnl/Linux-Adminstration-Sem-4/Lab-1,2.md

 ---

 ### 3. Verifying Created Files and Directories
-Use the `ls` command to list the created files and directories.
+The `ls` command is used to list the created files and directories.

 #### Syntax:
 ```bash